frankkramer-lab/aucmedi/docs/getstarted/intro.md

 The open-source Python framework AUCMEDI offers a solution for the challenges described.
 The software package not only offers a **library as a high-level API** for the standardized construction of modern medical image classification pipelines, but also reproducible installation and **direct application via CLI or Docker**.
 With AUCMEDI, researchers are able to set up a complete and easy-to-integrate pipeline for medical image classification with just a few lines of code.

+Summarized, we have two modules in AUCMEDI:
+- The framework or API for building medical image classification pipelines in Python
+- The AutoML module via CLI or Docker for fast application

 ## Philosophy of AUCMEDI

 **User friendliness:**